-Islamic Azad University is among the CCI-backed educational institutions, operating branches in Beirut and Al-Nabatieh.
-In July 2017, Ali Akbar Velayati, Khamenei's chief foreign policy advisor, announced IAU will open additional branches in Lebanon in order to train the next generation of "resistance."
+Islamic Azad University is among the CCI-backed educational institutions, operating branches in Beirut and open additional branches in Lebanon in order to train the next generation of "resistance."
 Al Mustafa University also maintains a modest presence in Lebanon, operating two seminaries for training male and female clerics, many of whom go on to serve as pro-Iranian missionaries elsewhere in the Middle East and Latin America, which has a large Lebanese expatriate community.